Plumas Lake Elementary School District

 • State School Facilities Program: The School Facilities Program is a state initiative providing financial assistance for the construction and modernization of school facilities.
 Schools become eligible based on specific criteria, and once qualified, they can access funding that supports a portion of the funds needed to construct new classrooms.

 • Local General Obligation (GO) Bonds: Many California school districts rely on local funding through the issuance of General Obligation (GO) Bonds.
 These bonds are approved by local voters and provide the district with funds for various construction and improvement projects.
-Measures V + W + X are General Obligation Bonds on the March 5, 2024 ballot.Other Funding: Additional funding sources include the Joint-Use Agreement (JUA) and various supplemental grants aimed at addressing specific needs such as energy efficiency, water conservation, and fire safety can become available to partially fund specific components of a project or site improvement.
+Measures D + E + F are General Obligation Bonds on the March 5, 2024 ballot.Other Funding: Additional funding sources include the Joint-Use Agreement (JUA) and various supplemental grants aimed at addressing specific needs such as energy efficiency, water conservation, and fire safety can become available to partially fund specific components of a project or site improvement.

 Why don’t HOME BUILDERS just pay for the schools?

 Since the inception of the Plumas Lake community, PLESD and builders have collaborated to fund schools.
 Nearly every home in Plumas Lake is subject to a mitigation agreement between builders and PLESD.
 While state law mandates builders to pay just under $3 per square foot for new construction, our builders contribute significantly more.
-These fees are expected to cover a substantial portion, between $17 and $20 million, of the costs associated with expanding school facilities to address overcrowding.
-Additionally, the district currently holds $9 million in Developer Fees, unencumbered.
+These fees are expected to cover a substantial portion, $20 million, of the costs associated with expanding school facilities to address overcrowding.

 Doesn’t the STATE provide funding for school facilities?

-The State will most likely have a State Bond for school facilities on the November 2024 ballot.
+Proposition 2 is on the November 2024 ballot.
+This will provide $10 Billion for school construction projects.
 PLESD will be eligible for a little more than $20 million of this bond.
 These funds will be distributed on a first come first served basis.
-So, PLESD will have plans for a fourth school completed and turned into the State in the summer of 2024 to give us the best chance of receiving all of our eligible funds.
+So, PLESD will have plans for a fourth school completed and turned into the State in November of 2024 to give us the best chance of receiving all of our eligible funds.
 A requirement of state funding is to have matching local funds.
-That is why PLESD decided to put these bonds on the March ballot so that we will have our matching funds after the bonds pass.
-We do not want these funds to go to San Francisco and Southern California school districts
+That is why PLESD decided to put these bonds on the November ballot so that we will have our matching funds after the bonds pass.
+We do not want these funds to go to San Francisco and Southern California school districts.

 What about the lottery?